 We theoretically prove that this inductive bias enforces the conservation of linear momentum, in the absence of an external field, for the predicted trajectory exactly. \end{enumerate} We analyze the role of these biases on $n$-pendulum and spring systems.
-Interestingly, depending on the nature of the system, we show that some these biases can either significantly improve the performance or have marginal effects.
-We also show that the final model with the appropriate inductive biases significantly outperform the simple version of \gnode{} with no additional inductive biases and even the graph versions of \lnn{} and \hnn{}.
+Interestingly, depending on the nature of the system, we show that some of these biases can either significantly improve the performance or have marginal effects.
+We also show that the final model with the appropriate inductive biases significantly outperforms the simple version of \gnode{} with no additional inductive biases and even the graph versions of \lnn{} and \hnn{}.